SDGforskning/sdg-strings/README.md

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]

-This work is licensed under a
+These strings are licensed under a
 [Creative Commons Attribution 4.0 International License][cc-by].

 [![CC BY 4.0][cc-by-image]][cc-by]